by Paul Fetler

-For years prior to signing up for the Yoga Teacher Training, my nervous system increasingly sent signals that something needed to shift.
+For years prior to signing up for the YTT, my nervous system increasingly sent signals that something needed to shift.
 Now on the cusp of midlife, my heart felt stifled.
 Warning signs, including chronic insomnia, were getting harder to ignore.

 September 11, 2001, forced me to reevaluate my naivete about material security.
 I felt a responsibility to contribute to raising consciousness beyond the scope of my longtime entertainment career.